 In addition, all children should receive a developmental screening by a clinician with experience in child development to determine if immediate referrals should be made for a more detailed neurodevelopmental examination and therapies.
 Further evaluation will depend on the country of origin, the age of the child, previous living conditions, nutritional status, developmental status, and the adoptive family’s specific questions.
 Concerns raised during the preadoption medical review may dictate further investigation.

 The current panel of tests for infectious diseases recommended by the American Academy of Pediatrics (AAP) for screening internationally adopted children is as follows:

 - HAV serologic testing (IgG and IgM)

-- Hepatitis B virus (HBV) serologic testing (repeat at 6 months if negative)
+- Hepatitis B virus (HBV) serologic testing (repeat at 6 months if initial testing is negative)

 - Syphilis serologic testing (treponemal and nontreponemal testing)

 - HIV 1 and 2 serologic testing (antigen/ antibody)

 - Complete blood cell count with differential and red blood cell indices

 - Stool examination for ova and parasites (3 specimens)

 - Stool examination for Giardia intestinalis and Cryptosporidium antigen (1 specimen)

 - Tuberculin skin test (TST) (all ages) or interferon-γ release assay (IGRA) (for children >5 years of age) (repeat at 6 months if initial test is negative)